crsleeth/bash-scripts/README.md

 ppa.sh
 -----

-This script lists all packages installed on Ubuntu.
+This script lists all PPAs installed on Ubuntu.

 installed-packages.sh
 -----